Skip to main content

 Can you use baby wipes on dogs?

 According to Dr. Brite, using baby wipes on your dogs isn’t recommended, as baby wipes aren’t intended for that purpose.
 However, in a pinch, they should be fine as long as you don’t get any of the liquid from the wipes in your dog’s ears or eyes.
 But it’s not a good idea to use baby wipes exclusively.
-They won’t penetrate caked-on mud and dirt, and continued use can lead to skin irritation.
+They won’t penetrate caked-on mud and dirt, and continued use can lead to skin problems.

 Giving your puppy a wash is an action-packed experience, but after they get used to bath time, it will be much easier.
-Make sure your buddy stays nice and warm throughout the process, keep shampoo out of their eyes and ears, and never let your puppy go outside with wet fur if it’s cold out.
+Make sure your buddy stays nice and warm throughout the process, keep shampoo out of their eyes and ears, and never let your doggo go outside with wet fur if it’s cold out.
 Keeping your puppy’s coat clean and free of tangles means you’ll have a happy puppy and a clean home.

 (And no one will judge you if you enjoy playing tug-of-war with a towel as much as your puppy does.)